-We have long-term debt.
-As of December 31, 2008, our total long-term debt was \$199.9 million.
+As of December 31, 2009, we had outstanding \$199.8 million in principal amount of our 1% senior convertible notes due 2033.
+The holders of such notes will have the right to require the repayment of some or all of the principal amount of the notes on specified dates beginning in December 2010.
+Due to these repayment provisions, as of December 31, 2009, the principal amount of the notes has been classified on our balance sheet as short-term.
 If we are unable to remain profitable or if we use more cash than we generate in the future, our level of indebtedness could adversely affect our future operations by increasing our vulnerability to adverse changes in general economic and industry conditions and by limiting or prohibiting our ability to obtain additional financing for future capital expenditures, acquisitions and general corporate and other purposes.
-In addition, if we are unable to make interest or principal payments when due, we would be in default under the terms of our long-term debt obligations, which would result in all principal and interest becoming due and payable which, in turn, would seriously harm our business.
+If we are unable to make interest or principal payments on such notes or other indebtedness when due, we would be in default under the terms of our debt obligations, which would result in all principal and interest becoming due and payable which, in turn, would seriously harm our business.
+We may seek to refinance our 1% senior convertible notes; any such refinancing could be on less advantageous terms than those applying to our existing notes.